Karvel/analogjs-blog/src/content/posts/exploring-custom-form-validators-in-angular.md

 </mat-form-field>
 ```

 This works fine, and gives the user reactive feedback on if their password meets the requirements.
 There are two reasons that I prefer using custom validators, however.
 The first is that the built-in validators only handle the most common use cases.
 The second is that I like to consolidate where I create validation error messages.
 The built-in validators provide me the tools I need to write error messages, but the properties are not readable by regular users.
-So I need to write the messages by hand, it makes this code hard to reuse.
+So I need to write the messages by hand, which makes this code hard to reuse.
 It would be nice to have code where I can keep the responsibility of creating human-readable error messages, and handle any complex validation logic.

 ## Creating a Custom PasswordValidator